Website Performance Metrics Explained

 Make sure you run your site on the latest PHP version and have a proper server-level setup.
 At SiteGround, we have already developed a custom ultrafast PHP setup that has lower memory usage and allows the server to process a bigger number of queries faster.
 All this cuts the TTFB and makes web pages load 30% faster on average.

 Next, check with your hosting provider if they offer full-page caching on your host server.
-This would store (“memorize”) your web pages on the server and serve them to your users the next time they request them.
-SiteGround clients take advantage of our in-house developed powerful Caching technology enabled by default, which results in up to 5 times faster sites.
+This would store (“memorize”) your web pages on the server and then serve them to your users the next time they are requested.
+SiteGround clients take advantage of our in-house developed powerful Caching technology enabled by default, which results in up to five times faster sites.

 No matter where you’re hosted, though, if your website is using WordPress, you can download and install our free SiteGround Optimizer Plugin.
 With just a few clicks, you can take advantage of its powerful caching capabilities that can make your site up to 20% faster than comparable plugins.